MinimumViablePerson/stew/README.md

 const todoView = new TodoView(document.body, todoStore)
 ```

 And that's it!
-Now you can just go ahead and change any of the model properties, and the view will auto re-render to stay in sync.
+Now you can just go ahead and change any of the model properties, and the view will be auto re-render to stay in sync.